ssokolow/get_user_headers/README.rst

-If your browser fingerprinting gets good enough to foil that, I'll convert this into a framework that allows my bots to easily puppet my actual day-to-day web browser to perform their requests.
+If your browser fingerprinting gets good enough to foil that, I'll convert this into a framework that allows my bots to easily puppet my actual day-to-day web browser via a custom extension (so it doesn't announce itself like Selenium WebDriver) in order to perform their requests.

 **Detect abuse, not bots!**